Thomascountz/thomascountz/_posts/2025-06-08-reverse-engineering-apples-voice-recording-m4a-transcripts.md

 This is an example of the worst kind of problem.

-Everything is _just about_ working smoothly, but there's that _one little hiccup_ ~~that reminds you that your devices aren't really yours and neither is your data~~ that introduces friction and takes you out of flow.
+Everything is _just about_ working smoothly, but there's that _one little hiccup_ ~~that reminds you that your devices aren't really yours and neither is your data~~ that introduces friction to a workflow.

 Copying-and-pasting isn't a big deal, I know.
 But it is _just enough_ of a deal to stop me from making use of transcriptions—which have become more valuable to me than the audio itself.

-Plus, I'm a programmer...
-If there's anything we know how to do, it's how to write complicated automatons to avoid copying-and-pasting.
+Plus, if there's anything we programmers know how to do, it's how to write complicated automatons to avoid copying-and-pasting.

 ## Step 1: Find the Transcripts